 And it takes a different type of guy altogether to cultivate vegetation and create walking paths on top of the Kilauea’s volcanic ash: think Adrian Brody on speed playing the littlest nerd in Revenge of the Nerds.

 In addition to Brian and Sian, mahalo to the Big Island Visitors Bureau and Jessica Ferracane and Becky Ryan at Irondog Communications for coordinating my visit, Jaisy Jardine at the Fairmont Orchid, and the local who got us close to the lava flow.

 enRoute‘s Higher Learning section focuses on “an international crash course in anything from cheese making to scuba diving to ranching, told from a personal perspective but in such a way that it teaches the reader about both the activity and the place it’s taught.
 It’s a two-page section, 450-words (in English and in French) and includes a sidebar with suggestions for where to stay and eat.”
 If you have ideas for similar experiences, please let me know.

-Photos: Zach Everson and courtesy Brian Ross
+Photos: Zach Everson and courtesy Brian Ross and enRoute

 Videos: Zach Everson

 Map: Google Earth via MotionX iPhone GPS app